Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

 \subsection{Distance hereditary graphs}

-\begin{definition} A graph is \emph{distance hereditary} (DH for short) if the distance between any given pair of vertices remains the same in any connected induced subgraphs. \end{definition}
+\begin{definition} A graph $G$ is \emph{distance hereditary} (DH for short) if for every connected subgraph $H$ of $G$, the distance between any two vertices $x$ and $y$ in $H$ is the same than the distance between $x$ and $y$ in $G$. \end{definition}

-A graph is \emph{totally decomposable} by the split decomposition if any induced subgraph with at least $4$ vertices contains a split.
-By \cite{HM90}, it is known that a graph is DH if and only if it is totally decomposable by the split decomposition, i.e. its split tree is labelled by cliques and stars.
+A graph is \emph{totally decomposable} by the split decomposition if every induced subgraph with at least $4$ vertices contains a split.
+By \cite{HM90}, it is known that a graph is DH if and only if it is totally decomposable by the split decomposition, i.e. the nodes of its split tree are labelled by cliques and stars.
 Hence DH graphs are exactly accessibility graphs of clique-star labelled trees, \emph{clique-star trees} for short.
 Among the possible clique-star trees, the split tree is the unique reduced one.
 In other words, there is a bijection between DH graphs and reduced clique-star trees.
 Figure~\ref{fig:ex_split_tree_DH} gives an example.
 We mention that ternary clique-star trees were used in~\cite{EGY05} to draw DH graphs.

-Let us notice that the classical construction of DH graphs~\cite{BM86} (there exist a linear ordering for vertex insertion such that each new vertex $y$ is (a) true twin, (b) false twin, or (c) pendant) is easy to read on the clique-star tree, see Figure \ref{fig:incremental}.
+Let us notice that the classical construction of DH graphs~\cite{BM86} (there exists a linear ordering for vertex-insertion such that each new vertex $y$ is (a) true twin, (b) false twin, or (c) pendant) is easy to read on the clique-star tree, see Figure \ref{fig:incremental}.
 We also mention that DH graphs can be characterized by forbidden induced subgraphs~\cite{BM86} (see Section 5 for details).

+In what follows, we will call simply \emph{clique node}, resp. \emph {star node}, a clique labelled node, resp. star labelled node.